suvarnrk/waph-suvarnrk/labs/lab3/README.md

 ## Performing XSS and SQL Injection Attacks

 ### SQL Injection Attack
 SQL injection is a common attack vector where attackers exploit vulnerabilities in the handling of user inputs to manipulate SQL queries.
-In your example, the SQL injection is achieved by appending `tulasiram' or 1=1; #` to the username field.
+In your example, the SQL injection is achieved by appending `Ruthvik' or 1=1; #` to the username field.
 This extra condition, `or 1=1`, is always true and causes the SQL query to return all results, effectively bypassing authentication and granting unauthorized access to the application.

 This vulnerability arises from insecure concatenation of user inputs into SQL statements without proper validation or parameterization.
 When untrusted input, such as form fields or URL parameters, is directly concatenated into SQL queries, attackers can inject malicious SQL code.
 This injected code can alter the query's behavior, allowing attackers to execute arbitrary commands, retrieve sensitive data, or modify the database structure.